Bryan-LV/sass-css-variable-generator/readme.md

     --hl-card-padding: #{$hl-card-padding};
 ```

 It would respect up to one line break.
-Meaning if there are double spaces or more then it would reduce that to just once space between variable declarations.
+Meaning if there are double spaces or more then it would reduce that to just once space between variable declarations. (working on it)

 It would add the '!default' to the end of your sass vars.
+Will maybe make this optional in the future.